kpaschen/corrjoin/README.md

 The explorer scans the directory with the Parquet files.
 When it finds a Parquet file that it hasn't read yet, it reads it and extracts some information from it.
-It stores this information in the file system as .json files.
+It stores this information in the file system as .csv files.
 This is just a caching mechanism because the Parquet files can be quite large.

 The explorer provides a REST API endpoint that serves json data and I use it as a backend